 Jimenez is my favorite contemporary romance writer, and I am eagerly looking forward to her fifth book.
 This one focuses on a character we met in last year’s Part of Your World, Briana, and her relationship with a fellow doctor.
 It will be the perfect light yet heartfelt read as we lead up to summer!

 Happy Place by Emily Henry (April 25)

 Henry is the new it girl in contemporary romance and for good reason.
 My favorite was her debut, Beach Read, and I’m excited to read her new book about a former couple having to pretend to be together again.
 It looks so cute, and the cover definitely makes me happy!

 Famous for a Living by Melissa Ferguson (May 16)

 My favorite romance from 2022 was Ferguson’s Meet Me in the Margins, so I was very excited to read her newest book about a social media influencer stuck in the wilds of Montana.
 It was hilarious yet packed a real punch in its commentary on how we live our lives online.
-I absolutely devoured it (review coming soon!)!
+I absolutely devoured it (Final review here)!

 It Was an Ugly Couch Anyway: And Other Thoughts on Moving Forward by Elizabeth Passarella (May 2)

 I laughed out loud while reading Passarella’s debut, Good Apple: Tales of a Southern Evangelical in New York, and I think this essay collection about grief and moving on will be just as funny and poignant.